Fahim-004/Team_04_JavaFS/instructions/Day3_Tasks.md

   "role": "student"
 }
 ```
-Spring Boot needs a Java class to map this JSON into.
+Spring Boot needs a Java class to map this JSON into a Data Transfer Object.
 That class is a DTO.
 You are building the "mold" that incoming and outgoing data must fit into.

 ---